 - draw on the interdisciplinary expertise of staff members from the Department of Modern Languages and Cultures and the department’s strong links with the Confucius Institute

 - benefit from the excellent facilities, resources, connections and networks of the University of Liverpool as a world-class Russell Group and redbrick university

 - take advantage of the excellent career opportunities in a world-famous dynamic global city known for its linguistic and cultural diversity.

 Why Department of Languages, Cultures and Film?

-Introduction to Languages, Cultures and Film
+Department of Languages, Cultures and Film